ethereum/go-ethereum/docs/fundamentals/account-management.md

 Accounts can also be listed in the Javascript console using `eth.accounts`, which will defer to Clef for approval.

-As well as individual account, any wallets managed by Clef can be listed (which will also print the wallet status and the address and URl of any accounts they contain.
+As well as individual accounts, any wallets managed by Clef can be listed (which will also print the wallet status and the address and URl of any accounts they contain.
 This uses the `list-wallets` CLI command.

 ```sh
 clef list-wallets --keystore <path-to-keystore>